 What does the first day of TREK look like for participants and family?

-After checking in, you will be on your own for move-in to your assigned room.
-TREK Leaders will be at the residence halls to assist with move-in and give direction.
-You’ll have until 3pm to grab lunch with your family, finish setting up your room and make sure you have all the things you need for your trip!
-TREK officially kicks off with a welcome ceremony and family goodbye at 3pm.
-If you are late for this ceremony you will leave other TREKkies waiting just for you - so don't be late!
+You will be on your own for the morning of August 19th.
+TREK Leaders will be at the residence halls to give direction and answer TREK questions.
+You’ll have until about 12:30pm to move-in and grab lunch with your family, finish setting up your room, and making sure you have all the things you need for your trip!
+TREK Check-In opens at 1:00pm.
+If you are late for this process, you will leave other TREKkies waiting just for you - so don't be late!

 After saying goodbye to families, TREKkies will join their groups for introductory activities and games, before having dinner.
 After dinner TREKkies will “camp” on campus or close by at their basecamp sites on their first night.